 - Massage therapist

 - Reiki master

 Employment Outlook and Salary Information

 While the U.S. Bureau of Labor Statistics (BLS) does not generally report about careers in alternative medicine, it does provide career and salary information about massage therapists and fitness instructors, which could include those that teach yoga.
-The most recent employment figures supplied by the BLS indicate that massage therapists could experience 23% growth from 2012 to 2022, while fitness instructors could see 13% growth over the same time period (www.bls.gov).
-As of May 2014, according to the BLS, massage therapists were paid a median annual wage of $37,180 and fitness instructors $34,980.
+The most recent employment figures supplied by the BLS indicate that massage therapists could experience 22% growth from 2018 to 2028, while fitness instructors could see 13% growth over the same time period (www.bls.gov).
+As of May 2018, according to the BLS, massage therapists made a median annual wage of $41,420 and fitness trainers and instructors earned $39,820.

 Continuing Education Information

 Graduates seeking continuing education might consider pursuing medical or nursing school to enhance their practical skills and employment options.
 Professionals with a bachelor's degree could also apply to a master's degree program in alternative medicine.
 Advanced study could prepare them to work in alternative medicine careers, such as homeopathy, acupuncture, holistic nursing or holistic veterinary medicine.
 Many of these occupations require ongoing continuing education and licensure, which vary by state.

 A bachelor's degree program in alternative medicine provides students with the training needed to aid practitioners of alternative medicine and other professions related to the non-traditional Western forms of healthcare.